 Swim sessions are by appointment only.
 You can make an appointment for your pup preferably over the phone and that way we are able to gather important information that will help us work with your baby.
 We are also reachable by email or Facebook messenger to answer any questions you may have.
 For pricing information, click here.

 Once the appointment is scheduled, we will send an email with registrations forms (and the vet form in case of therapy swims) and instructions on how to prepare your pooch for the swim sessions with us.
 Kindly read, fill out, print, sign and bring the forms with you at the first appointment.
-If you are unable to print the forms, you are more than welcome to fill them out at our facility.
-However, please read and follow all the instructions especially, about feeding your dog very carefully.
+Please do read and follow all the instructions especially, about feeding your dog very carefully.
 Not following instructions can cause your dog great discomfort and can be detrimental to their health.
 It may also result in your dog having accidents in the water that can cost you penalties.

 Dogs who enjoy swimming usually only need a little praise and encouragement to get into the pool.
 For those who aren't used to swimming or seek therapy/rehab, we will help the dog get into the water.
 Your dog's safety and comfort is our primary concern so kindly follow the lead and instructions of the hydrotherapist.

 Even for dogs used to swimming, being in a big body of water and a new environment can take a little time getting used to.
 Please be calm, encouraging and patient.
 Your energy is the key to help your dog relax and get comfortable faster.